 The cleanup will take anywhere from a few minutes to up to an hour depending on how much disk space you recover.

-Once done, you can optimize and defragment the drives to increase their efficiency.
+Once done, you can optimize and defragment the drives from the “Tools” tab to increase their efficiency.

-Go to “Quota Settings” under disk management and ensure any disk quotas are disabled.
+Go to “Quota Settings” from the “Quota” tab and ensure any disk quotas are disabled.

 NDU is a resource-monitoring setting, and its dependencies can cause sudden memory spikes when many applications are open.
 Right-click to modify the settings.

 Change the default value from 2 to 4 and save this new NDU setting.
 It would increase the virtual memory allocated to your system.